 Marketing refers to the products and services that enable organizations to plan, execute, measure, and optimize strategies for attracting, engaging, and retaining customers across digital and physical channels.
 This category includes markets that support content creation, campaign management, data-driven personalization, performance analytics and brand strategy—empowering businesses to deliver targeted, measurable, and customer-centric marketing experiences.

-Meeting solutions are real-time communication services with their associated devices that support live interactions between participants for internal and external collaboration, presentations, learning, training sessions and webinars.
+Gartner defines meeting solutions as real-time communication services with their associated devices that support live interactions between participants for internal and external collaboration, presentations, learning, training sessions, webinars and town halls.
 Meeting solutions power diverse use cases, such as one-on-one meetings, remote sales engagements, board meetings, telehealth sessions, remote banking and consulting services, to name just a few.
 Meeting solutions enable rich information sharing and interaction by combining audio and video, in-meeting chat, content and screen sharing, and visual collaboration and whiteboarding.

 Mobile app analytics tools collect and report on in-app data pertaining to the operation of the mobile app and the behavior of users within the app.
 These areas of app analytics are defined as follows: Operational analytics: Provides visibility into the availability and performance of mobile apps in relation to device, network, server and other technology factors.
 Operational analytics are essential to capture and fix unexpected app behavior (such as crashes, bugs, errors and latency) that can lead to user frustration and abandonment of the app.
 Such analytics should be applied at both the app testing phase and after release of the app into production.
 Behavioral analytics: Shows how app users interact with the app to gain actionable insights, drive app improvements and improve business outcomes.
 Behavioral data can be analyzed based on correlating clicks, swipes, views and other usage stats based on user profiles, segmentation/cohorts, retention, funnel/event tracking and A/B testing.